ParsonosAI/convex-schema-parser/README.md

 The easiest way to use `convex-schema-parser` is currently through the Cabal package manager.

 > [!NOTE]
 > We are on hackage now!
-So you can simply run `cabal install convex-schema-parser` to install the tool quickly without cloning.
+So you can simply run `cabal update` (important, this package is a recent addition to Hackage) and then `cabal install convex-schema-parser` to install the tool quickly without cloning.

 We provide prebuilt binaries for `linux` & `macOS` that you can download and run directly, but `macOS` users have to allow the binary to run first since we do not sign it (yet).
 A `npm` package `@parsonosai/convex-schema-parser` is also on its way and supported as soon as we get code-signing ready, we currently use a placeholder.